justinrgarrard/world-of-naevis.net/docs/more/feats/universal.md

 >
 > *Requirements: None*
 >
-> Choose two skills that you are proficient in.
-You can add twice your proficiency bonus when you use them.
-You can take this feat multiple times, but each time must be for a different skill.
+> Choose one skill that you are proficient in.
+You can add twice your proficiency bonus when you use that skill.
+Choose an ability score.
+You gain +1 to that ability score.
+You can take this feat multiple times.
+>
+> You can take this feat multiple times, but each time must be for a different skill.